Common tern: Taxonomy

 Terns are small to medium-sized seabirds closely related to the gulls, skimmers and skuas.
 They are gull-like in appearance, but typically have a lighter build, long pointed wings (which give them a fast, buoyant flight), a deeply forked tail, slender legs, and webbed feet.
 Most species are grey above and white below, and have a black cap which is reduced or flecked with white in the non-breeding season.

 The common tern's closest relatives appear to be the Antarctic tern, followed by the Eurasian Arctic and roseate terns.
 Genetic evidence suggests that the common tern may have diverged from an ancestral stock earlier than its relatives.
 No fossils are known from North America, and those claimed in Europe are of uncertain age and species.

 The common tern was first described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae under its current scientific name, Sterna hirundo.
 "Stearn" was used in Old English, and a similar word was used by the Frisians for the birds.
 "Stearn" appears in the poem The Seafarer, written around 1000 A.D.
 Linnaeus adopted this word for the genus name Sterna.
 The Latin for swallow is hirundo, and refers here to the tern's superficial likeness to that unrelated bird, which has a similar light build and long forked tail.
 This resemblance also leads to the informal name "sea swallow", recorded from at least the seventeenth century.
 The Scots names picktarnie, tarrock and their many variants are also believed to be onomatopoeic, derived from the distinctive call.
 Because of the difficulty in distinguishing the two species, all the informal common names are shared with the Arctic tern.
-The there was some uncertainty whether Sterna hirundo should apply to the common tern or the arctic tern as the species are very similar and both occur in Sweden.
+There was some uncertainty whether Sterna hirundo should apply to the common tern or the arctic tern as the species are very similar and both occur in Sweden.
 In 1913, the Swedish zoologist Einar Lönnberg concluded that the binomial name Sterna hirundo applied to the common tern.

 Four subspecies of the common tern are generally recognized, although S. h. minussensis is sometimes considered an intergrade between S. h. hirundo and S. h. longipennis.